-LGBT, LGBTQ, LGBTQIA…..In previous articles, I have used several of these acronyms, and I want to use this article as a way to clarify what they all mean.
-I know sometimes the alphabet soup can be a bit confusing, but hopefully this will break it down for you.
+LGBT, LGBTQ, LGBTQIA…..In the past, I have used several of these acronyms, however, I want to use this opportunity to clarify what they all mean.
+I know sometimes the alphabet soup can be a bit confusing, but hopefully, this will break it down for you.
 Let’s go!

-Lesbian: A female-identified person who is attracted romantically, physically, or emotionally to another female-identified person.
+Lesbian: A term used to describe women who are attracted romantically, sexually, or emotionally to other women.

-Bisexual: Individuals who are attracted to both men and women romantically, physically, or emotionally.
+Bisexual: Individuals who are attracted to both men and women or to more than one gender.

 Love the Genderbread Person?
 Then you’re going to love the book I wrote.
 It’s called The Social Justice Advocate’s Handbook: A Guide to Gender, and it’s a couple hundred pages of awesome – Sam Killermann